aksbuzz/react-from-scratch/Readme.md

 The application instance is the object that manages the lifecycle of the application.
 It manages the state, renders the views, and updates the state in response to user input

+# Reconcilation

+to figure out what changed from one virtual DOM tree to another and how to apply those changes to the real DOM.